ning-sy210/weatherforecastapp/README.md

 This project was created with the React JS framework.
 To run the project, simply follow the steps below:

+1. Ensure that you have the latest version of Node.js installed
-1. Clone the project
+2. Clone this project
-2. cd into the project directory and run the following commands:
+3. cd into the project directory and run the following commands:

 ## `npm install`